Energy-minimizing Mappings of Complex Projective Spaces: Infima of the Energy Functional in Homotopy Classes of Mappings

-so that the infimum is strictly greater than the lower bound in Theorem \ref{rpn_p_energy_thm}.
-When the infimal area $B^{\star}$ is not realized by a smooth immersion, one can show by considering minimizing sequences for the area of mappings $f \in \psi$, perhaps together with the proof of Lemma \ref{2-sphere_lemma}, that the strict inequality in (\ref{rpn_inf_ineq_2}) holds unless there is a minimizing sequence with a fairly rigid geometry, as indicated by the results in \cite{KN1,KS1} cited above. \\
+where $L^{\star}$ is as in Theorem \ref{rpn_p_energy_thm}.
+When the infimal area $B^{\star}$ is not realized by a smooth immersion, one can show that the inequality $B^{\star} \geq \frac{2}{\pi}L^{\star^{2}}$ in (\ref{pu_lemma_eqn}) holds by considering minimizing sequences for the area of maps $f \in \psi$.
+Moreover, (\ref{pu_lemma_eqn}) must be a strict inequality unless the class $\psi$ contains a minimizing sequence with a fairly rigid characterization, particularly given the strengthened versions of Pu's inequality proven by Katz-Nowik and Katz-Sabourau in \cite{KN1,KS1}.
+If the strict inequality $B^{\star} > \frac{2}{\pi}L^{\star^{2}}$ holds, then by (\ref{rpn_inf_ineq_1}) the infimal energy in the homotopy class $\Psi$ is strictly greater than the lower bound in Theorem \ref{rpn_p_energy_thm}. \\

-Our final result gives upper and lower bounds for the infimum of the energy in homotopy classes of mappings of $(\R P^{3},g_{0})$ in terms of the induced homotopy class of mappings of $\R P^{2}$.
-The following, which is an immediate corollary of \cite[Corollary 1]{Wh1} in the results of White cited above, implies that this infimum is determined by the induced class of mappings of $\R P^{2}$ in the following sense:
+Although Lemma \ref{rpn_area_lemma} suggests that the infimum of the energy in a homotopy class of mappings of $(\R P^{n},g_{0})$ is typically greater than the lower bound in Theorem \ref{rpn_p_energy_thm}, in Proposition \ref{rp3_inf_thm} we show that if $\Psi$ is a homotopy class of mappings of $(\R P^{3},g_{0})$ and $\psi$ is the induced class of mappings of $(\R P^{2},g_{0})$ as above, the infimum of the energy in $\Psi$ can be bounded from above as well as below by the infimal area in $\psi$.
+An immediate corollary of the work of White in \cite{Wh1} implies that for all $n \geq 3$, the infimum of the energy in a homotopy class of mappings of $(\R P^{n},g_{0})$ is determined by the induced class of mappings of $(\R P^{2},g_{0})$ in the following sense: